Peruvian Finca Aladino One Roast

 Aladino (as in Finca Aladino) and Rosa.
 The name of this micro-lot could also be that of a fairytale, and the location of their farm is definitely magical.
 Only a couple of years ago, Aladino and his father Urbano Delgado started to plant the coffee

 varieties on their farm of which they heard that the best specialty coffee producers in the region were growing; Caturra and Tabi.
 In 2002, CENICAFE in Colombia introduced the Tabi cultivar: it is a hybrid of Bourbon, Typica, and Timor.
 One of the most important attributes is its resistance to coffee leaf rust, but it also displays the good cup quality characteristics of its Bourbon and Typica parents.
 The fun fact is that ‘Tabi’ means “good” in the Guambiano language, spoken by the Guambiano indigenous people.
-The farm is simply called ‘Finca Aladino’ because friends and family who would visit him would say ‘vamos a la finca de Aladino’, ‘let’s go to Aladino’s farm.’
+The farm is simply called ‘Finca Aladino’ because friends and family who would visit him would say ‘vamos a la Finca de Aladino’, ‘let’s go to Aladino’s farm.’
 “And we just keep using that name”, he explains.
 Aladino then tells that he is the second-generation coffee farmer on the land.
-Previously, a certain part of the farm belonged to his late father, who left him inherited a bit of land.
+Previously, a certain part of the farm belonged to his late father, who left him to inherit a bit of land.
 But his father was also the person that gave him a base of knowledge of coffee cultivation.
 And thanks to that knowledge and his growing passion he got opportunities that he could never have dreamed of: visiting other countries such as the United States and Japan.
 But Aladino has not stopped learning, he aims to improve his process every day.
 As you can taste, he loves to experiment with fermentation techniques as well.
 And this has given him some very interesting results.